Taxation on cryptocurrencies in self-managed super funds (SMSFs)

 Related party transactions

-SMSF trustee and members, being related parties of the fund, can only acquire and dispose the cryptocurrency from such related parties on arm’s length terms that is at market value.
+SMSF trustee and members, being related parties of the fund, can dispose of cryptocurrency to such related parties on arm’s length terms that is at market value.

 The SMSF may be in breach of the sole-purpose test where affiliate fees or commissions associated with the SMSF’s cryptocurrency investment are paid to a trustee or member personally.